-Transcript from an interview with Professor Daniel Kahneman and Vernon Smith on 12 December, 2002.
-Interviewers are Profesor Karl-Gustaf Löfgren and PhD Anne-Sophie Crepin.
+Interview with Professor Daniel Kahneman and Vernon Smith on 12 December, 2002.
+Interviewers are Professor Karl-Gustaf Löfgren and PhD Anne-Sophie Crepin.

 Welcome.
 I’m Karl-Gustaf Löfgren, Professor of Economics at the Umeå University.
 Next to me is Anne-Sophie Crepin who holds a PhD in Economics from Stockholm University.
 Together we have the pleasure of interviewing the winners of the 2002 Bank of Sweden Prize in Economic Sciences in memory of Alfred Nobel.
 The winners are Professor Daniel Kahneman from Princeton University and Professor Vernon Smith from George Mason University.
 Professor Kahneman is a psychologist who has changed the way economists think about decision making and, in particular, decision making under uncertainty.
 Professor Smith has taught economists how to conduct and learn from experiments like in the sciences and I’ll ask you Anne-Sophie to ask the first question.
 Please go ahead.

 Well Professor Kahneman, what made you decide to become a scientist?

 Daniel Kahneman: I wanted to be a philosopher actually and I decided, I became interested in psychology as a substitute for philosophy, as a way of answering questions about the human condition but answering them by looking at facts rather than by discussing words.
 So that’s how I became a psychologist.